San Francisco; Portland

 Beijing; Silicon Valley

 Xiang has developed the region’s premier IP practice based on his reputation as one of the few IP lawyers who has a doctorate in electrical and computer engineering, a Chinese Certificate of Laws and admission to practice law in New York, Indiana and before the U.S. Patent and Trademark Office.
-Due to its success in patent disputes in both litigation and arbitration involving foreign companies in China, recently the Orrick China IP team was exclusively featured in a documentary film “Patent Wars” by the China Central Television (CCTV).
+Due to its success in patent disputes in both litigation and arbitration involving foreign companies in China, Orrick China IP team was exclusively featured in a documentary film “Patent Wars” by the China Central Television (CCTV).